 After we had breakfast, again rice with vegetables.
 I didn’t like the tea so I bought mocca coffee out of their supermarket and they made that for me.
 I really enjoy my cup of coffee in the morning!!

 Second Day Walking

 After we started walking again.
 I could feel my feet from the day before but it was do-able.
 We came upon this great Banyan tree.
 You can’t hardly imagine how big that was!
 I felt so small sitting on those roots 🙂 I guess you need to look at it twice to even see me sitting on the treeroots, do you?

 After 5 hours walking again through great areas we were at our taxi point and being brought to our lunch.
 This time noodlesoup, Shan style.
 Really nice soup!

 It was a very good experience, but also it was very tough for me.
 Also because of my condition in my intestines I felt a bit less energetic.
-I can reccomend everybody on doing this.
+I later found out that I had a bacterial infection..
+I can really reccomend everybody on doing this.
 You really get a good sight of how people still live in this time and age.

-Two Day and One Night Trekking in the Shan State
+Two Day and One Night Trekking near Hsipaw in the Shan State

 The Famous Legrowers of Inle Lake